dungeon-hub/dungeon-hub-docs/Writerside/topics/Role-Management.md

 ## Role Management Flow

 The roles of a user are changed when a user gets synced.
-That can happen for a number of reasons, for example by them joining the server, being force-synced or using the `/sync` command. \
+That can happen for a number of reasons, for example, by them joining the server, getting their roles changed by staff using [](role-add.topic) or [](role-remove.topic), being force-synced or using the `/sync` command. \
 When a user is synced, the following checks happen:

 - It is checked if the user is verified or not
     - Based on this, the user gains or loses roles, depending on which role actions are set up.
 - All roles that have a role requirement are checked.
     - If the requirements are met, the user gains the role.
     - If the requirements are not met, the user loses the role.
 - All role groups on the server are checked.
     - The structure for this is explained in the [Role Groups](#role-groups) section.

 ## Role Actions